LogicMonitor acquires Catchpoint, adding Internet and digital experience insight to LM Envision.

 First, it is important to distinguish whether your problem is with alert generation or alert delivery.
 All alerts, whether routed or not, display on the Alerts page/tab in your LogicMonitor account.

-If you cannot find the alerts for which you think you should be receiving notifications for within the interface (make sure to manually include cleared alerts in your filter criteria), then the alert probably isn’t being triggered in the first place.
-In this case, you’ll need to adjust the triggering criteria (e.g. datapoint thresholds, website alerting configurations, etc.) such that alerts are triggered as you expect.
+If you cannot find the alerts for which you think you must be receiving notifications for within the interface (make sure to manually include cleared alerts in your filter criteria), then the alert probably isn’t being triggered in the first place.
+In this case, you’ll need to adjust the triggering criteria such as datapoint thresholds, website alerting configurations, and so on such that alerts are triggered as you expect.
+For more information, see Static Thresholds for Datapoints and website alerting configurations.

 Does the alert match an alert rule?

 If you do see the alerts within your LogicMonitor account, but you aren’t receiving alert notifications, then you need to determine whether you have an alert rule configured to route notifications for that type of alert.
-Remember that in order for alert notifications to be routed, the particular website, EventSource, resource datapoint, etc. must match an alert rule, and this alert rule must reference an escalation chain that contains the recipients that you want to deliver notifications to.
+Remember that in order for alert notifications to be routed, the particular website, EventSource, resource datapoint must match an alert rule, and this alert rule must reference an escalation chain that contains the recipients that you want to deliver notifications to.
+For more information, see Alert Rules and Escalation Chains.

 In most cases, alert notifications do not reach their intended destinations because they are being matched to an unexpected alert rule.
 To troubleshoot this possibility, you can:

-Keep in mind that alerts that occur during periods of scheduled downtime (SDT) display in the LogicMonitor interface, but are never routed for external delivery.
-A resource (or website, EventSource, etc.) that is in SDT is denoted with a unique clock icon throughout the LogicMonitor interface to help you quickly identify SDT status.
+Keep in mind that alerts that occur during periods of SDT display in the LogicMonitor interface, but are never routed for external delivery.
+A resource (or website, EventSource, and so on) that is in SDT is denoted with a unique clock icon throughout the LogicMonitor interface to help you quickly identify SDT status.
+For more information, see SDT Tab.

 Are alert notifications being suppressed by one of LogicMonitor’s AIOps features?

 It is possible that an alert could match an alert rule, but still not be routed beyond LogicMonitor’s interface.
 This scenario occurs if alert notification suppression is enabled via one of LogicMonitor’s AIOps features that serve to intelligently reduce alert noise.
-For more information on these features, see Enabling Dynamic Thresholds for Datapoints and Enabling Root Cause Analysis respectively.
+For more information, see Dynamic Thresholds for Datapoints and Dependent Alert Mapping.

 Is the escalation chain rate limited?